Michael Haneke (born 23 March 1942) is an Austrian film director and screenwriter.

-- Leave the Camera Running: Haneke often employs extremely long static takes, as seen in Benny's Video, Code Unknown, Caché or Amour.
+- Leave the Camera Running: Haneke often employs extremely long static takes, as seen in Benny's Video, Code Unknown, Caché, and Amour.

 - Left the Background Music On: Often the music provided in-universe is only realized as such after a character stops a record or turns a channel.

 - No Ending: His plots often lack closure.

 - Reality Has No Soundtrack: His films usually don't feature a score.